cloudadc/jcommerce/README.md

 Current status
 --------------

- migrating from sourceforge, the original jcommerce is [here](https://sourceforge.net/projects/jcommerce/)
+ jcommerce is migrating from sourceforge to github, the original jcommerce is [here](https://sourceforge.net/projects/jcommerce/)